Mohammad3125/mohammad3125/README.md

 ### 👋 Hi there
-I am interested in software engineering and electronics.
-I develop android applications with Kotlin and Android Java Framework.
+Android Developer with 2 years of experience in Kotlin and Java, possessing a strong familiarity with Android SDK.
+I focus on writing high-performance mobile applications and clean code.

  - 🔭 I’m currently working on an image editing library
  - 🌭 I love hot dog